rgcr/m-cli/Readme.md

 :boom: **Swiss Army Knife for Mac OS X !**

-## Thanks
-[guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) was a great source of inspiration.

 ## The difference

 **m-cli** differs from other mac command line tools in that: